Atayal people: The Nan'ao Atayal migration

 The Nan'ao Atayal tribe's first significant contact with the state system began during the Japanese colonial period.
 To maintain public order and exploit mountain forest resources, the Governor-General's Office implemented a pacification policy towards the "raw aborigines."
-However, the aborigines living in deep mountain areas were difficult to manage and prone to armed resistance.
+However, the Indigenous people living in deep mountain areas were difficult to manage and prone to armed resistance.
 After Governor-General Sakuma Samata took office in 1906, he adopted a military suppression policy.
-Through two "Aboriginal Management Plans," they subdued and forced various aboriginal tribes to submit.
-Since the forest resources that the Japanese Governor-General's Office wanted to develop - the Taiping Mountain Forest - were located in the core area of the Nan'ao Atayal tribal settlements, the Nan'ao Atayal tribe submitted to the Japanese Governor-General's Office in 1908 under the implementation of the "Aboriginal Management Plan."
+Through two “Aboriginal Management Plans”, they subdued and forced various aboriginal tribes to submit.
+Since the forest resources that the Japanese Governor-General's Office wanted to develop—the Taiping Mountain Forest—were located in the core area of the Nan'ao Atayal tribal settlements, the Nan'ao Atayal tribe submitted to the Japanese Governor-General's Office in 1908 under the implementation of the "Aboriginal Management Plan."
 To strengthen management and control, the Japanese Governor-General's Office constructed police patrol roads to connect all Nan'ao Atayal tribal settlements.
 Additionally, the Governor-General's Office implemented a collective relocation policy, gradually moving the Nan'ao Atayal tribes from deep mountain areas to coastal and foothill regions, though some tribes remained in the mountainous areas.

 The relocation process of the Nan'ao Atayal tribe did not cease with the change of political power.
 When the Nationalist Government relocated to Taiwan, they continued the collective relocation policy from the Japanese colonial period, implementing a policy to integrate mountain areas with the plains.
 It wasn't until the early 1970s that the Nan'ao Atayal tribe completely relocated to the lowlands.
 From Figure 1, one can clearly see how the traditional settlements of the Nan'ao Atayal tribe were divided into different communities and relocated to form the current administrative layout of Nan'ao Township.